 The best ASIC regulated Forex brokers with Negative Balance Protection are the following.

 ThinkMarkets is a top ASIC regulated Australian forex broker offering some of the tightest spreads and fastest execution for a broker that offers negative balance protection.

 ThinkMarkets generally has some of the most competitive spreads on the market.
 ThinkMarkets advertise that their average spread for Forex pairs on the ThinkZero account is 0.1 pips, which is some of the best on the market.
 With this account, a commission fee of $3.5 per side for each standard lot is applied for each trader.

 Traders with a preference for not paying commissions can choose the Standard Account.
 In place of commissions, spreads are around 1 pip wider, but this varies for each currency pair.

-As Standard and ThinkZero account holders, receive a swap fee (i.e. overnight financing fee) for positions held open longer than a day, these accounts do not comply with Sharia law.
-To solve this, ThinkMarkets offers Islamic account which uses an administration fee in place of interest fee.
+As Standard and ThinkZero account holders receive a swap fee (i.e. overnight financing fee) for positions held open longer than a day, these accounts do not comply with Sharia law.
+To solve this, ThinkMarkets offers an Islamic account that uses an administration fee in place of an interest fee.
 Administration fees for major currency pairs are $5 and applied for every 7 days you hold your position open.

 ThinkMarkets is an STP broker with ECN pricing makes their inclusion of guarantee negative balance protection unusual as most brokers that offer this feature in the Australian brokerage market are market makers or dealing desk brokers.